Recover at Route 50 CrossFit

 4. Promotes Faster Muscle Repair

-And what about speeding up your recovery?
-Cold plunges help reduce muscle inflammation and soreness by constricting blood vessels and decreasing metabolic activity, which may aid in muscle recovery after intense exercise.
-Saunas, on the other hand, can relax muscles and relieve tension.
+Cold exposure may help reduce muscle inflammation and soreness by constricting blood vessels and lowering metabolic activity, which can support recovery after intense exercise.
+Heat from a sauna, on the other hand, can help relax muscles and relieve tension.

 Through her research, Rhonda Perciavalle Patrick, Ph.D, found that regular sauna sessions can reduce the buildup of lactic acid in your muscles.
 Sauna use also induces heat shock proteins and the production of human growth hormone while releasing many other hormones.
 Because of this reaction to extreme heat, some experts believe that regular sauna use can help you recover faster.
 They say the practice can lower your anxiety, sharpen your focus, and allow you to endure tougher workouts.